zarusz/SlimMessageBus/Samples/README.md

 * WebApi (ASP.NET)
 * Worker (Console App)

-The WebApi, serves thumbnails of the desired WxH from an full size picture.
-To request a thumbnail of size `120x80` if the image `DSC0843.jpg` use:
+The WebApi serves thumbnails of the desired *Width x Height* from an full size picture.
+To request a thumbnail of size `120x80` of the image `DSC0843.jpg` use:

 `http://localhost:50452/api/Image/DSC3781.jpg/?w=120&h=80&mode=1`